mco-gh/quizaic/README.md

 2. Run `./scripts/configure_auth.sh` to setup OAuth credentials and secrets needed for users to log into the application.

+3. In ui/lib/auth/auth.dart, set the clientId for the Google provider per the credentials you generated in the previous step.

 ## Populate and Configure Firestore Database

 The `setup.sh` script automatically initializes your Cloud Firestore database but if you ever need to reset the database to its initial state, you can run `./scripts/reset_db.sh` from the project level.